emilps/fjelltg/src/pages/product/2020-03-23-flocculation-unit.md

 ---
 templateKey: product
 title: Flocculation Unit
+subtitle: >-
-subtitle: 'Electro flocculation for enriching sludge from 0,1% DS to approx. 5% DS'
+  From Power&Water, UK - we can provide electro flocculation for enriching sludge from 0,1% DS to approx. 5% DS
 headerimage: /img/fjell-osan-3-lite.jpg
 description1: >-
   Combining electrolysis and ultrasound in a single reactor provides